 1. Where should the PFTC be established?

 South Dakota has been the most favorable boutique trust state for the wealthy since 1983.
 The legislature has emphasized modern trust laws that answer the needs of wealthy families better than any other state.
 This has resulted in South Dakota having the best regulated PFTC statute in the country.
-Consequently, the legislative awareness, proactiveness and responsiveness combined with the experience and knowledge are just a few of the reasons why South Dakota is the most favorable regulated PFTC state in the U.S. Some of the other compelling reasons are the unique South Dakota trust and tax statutes, which are discussed in the "Why South Dakota?" section of this website.
+Consequently, the legislative awareness, proactiveness and responsiveness combined with the experience and knowledge are just a few of the reasons why South Dakota is the most favorable regulated PFTC state in the U.S.

 2. Should the PFTC be Regulated or Unregulated?

 Whether a PFTC should be regulated or unregulated is an extremely important question.
 Many families choose the friendly regulation that South Dakota provides along with the assistance of SDTCS so that they do not risk the possible penetration of the corporate veil that could result with an unregulated trust company as well as any possible negative estate tax consequences.
 Please see the website section on “Regulated vs. Unregulated jurisdictions” for additional information.

 3. Who should be the PFTC’s South Dakota Corporate Agent?

 SDTCS can assist a family or a family office to establish a cost-effective trust company pursuant to South Dakota law by serving as Corporate Agent.
 In this capacity, SDTCS plays a de minimis role that gives the families the “minimum statutory contacts” they need to get through the application process with South Dakota’s regulatory group, the Division of Banking and maintain an ongoing minimal relationship with South Dakota.
 In this arrangement, SDTCS enters into three contracts with the respective family office.